Updated March 31, 2026

 - Commercial auto liability minimums in Alabama are $25,000/$50,000/$25,000, which matters for trucks, trailers, and other vehicles used in paving operations.

-- Alabama requires businesses to maintain proof of general liability coverage for most commercial leases, so contractors should be ready to show coverage when renting office, yard, or storage space.
+- Most commercial leases in Alabama require proof of general liability coverage, so contractors should be ready to show coverage when renting office, yard, or storage space.

 - The Alabama Department of Insurance regulates the market, so policy terms, endorsements, and coverage limits should be reviewed against the carrier filings and the business's jobsite needs.